dShringi/cks/Cluster Setup and Hardening.md

 29. Ciphers and the Kubernetes Control Plane
 ```
-    - Control plane components has two options arguments
+    - All the control plane components has two optional arguments
-      * --tls-min-version: sets the minimum version of TLS
+      * --tls-min-version: sets the minimum version of TLS e.g. VersionTLS10 [default], VersionTLS13
       * --tls-cipher-suites: sets a comma-separated list of cipher suites
     - etcd cli arg to set cipher suites
       * --cipher-suites: sets a comma-separated list of cipher suites

+    - Q. Restrict communication between etcd and api server to the cipher TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 and also restrict the api server minimum TLS version to TLS 1.2
+      - Edit the API server manifest and add the following two arguments
+          --tls-min-version=VersionTLS12
+          --tls-cipher-suites=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
+      - Edit the etcd manifest and add the following argument
+          --cipher-suites=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256
 ```
 ---